george24601/notes/arch/misc.md

       (or just forget about them during the crash)
     And then say "no" to TC's prepare message.

-Raft does not ensure that all servers do something
-    since only a majority have to be alive

 A change event looks like:

 1. PK